How you Know You Have A Good Property Manager

 Anticipates Future Needs

 A property manager never stops.
 There are always multiple plates spinning, so he can not afford to be caught by surprise.
-If you’re property manager is always on top of it and helps you with whatever needs you throw their way, they are probably a keeper.
+If your property manager is always on top of it and helps you with whatever needs you throw their way, they are probably a keeper.

 Property managers are always on the go, whether he/she is checking up on a vacant property, meeting with potential tenants or making sure that repairs have been done.
 In this age of instant access, it should not be difficult to get hold of a property manager.